 Patrick holds a Master of Science in Public Policy and Management from Carnegie Mellon University, and a Bachelor of Arts in Political Science and Business Administration from Muhlenberg College.
 At Carnegie Mellon University, Patrick worked with a team to model the economic impact of a proposed brownfield redevelopment in Pittsburgh.

 Michael Morton comes to the School and State Finance Project with professional experience in public affairs, media relations, and communications strategy.

 As director of communications, Michael oversees the final development, production, and release of all materials produced by the School and State Finance Project, and is responsible for ensuring all materials are accessible and approachable for their specific audiences.
-Michael also manages the organization’s two websites and its social media accounts, and is responsible for all organizational messaging, legislative testimony, press releases, and public communication.
+Michael also manages the organization’s websites and is responsible for all organizational messaging, legislative testimony, press releases, and public communication.
 Additionally, Michael manages relationships with members of the media, oversees internal operations for the School and State Finance Project, and works with the executive director to develop the organization’s strategic plan, vision, and priorities.

 Michael holds a Bachelor of Journalism degree and a Bachelor of Science in Communication Studies degree from The University of Texas at Austin.
 While at UT Austin, Michael served as the president of the Senate of College Councils, the student representative on the University Budget Council, and the chair for the University of Texas System Student Advisory Council's Finance and Legislative Affairs Committee.
 Michael also led the nonpartisan Invest in Texas legislative campaign and taught a seminar class in UT Austin's School of Undergraduate Studies titled "Productivity and Politics: the Higher Education Debate in Texas.”